lisa-analyzer/lisa4ros2/README.md

-# lisa4ros2
+# LiSA4ROS2

 Static Analysis of ROS2

-## Build
-### Warning
+## ⚠︎⚠︎⚠︎ Warning ⚠︎⚠︎⚠︎
-Sometimes, lisa4ros2 will refer to a snapshot release of LiSA to exploit unreleased features.
+Sometimes, LiSA4ROS2 will refer to a snapshot release of LiSA to exploit unreleased features.
 If, when building, you get the following error message:

 ```
 > Could not resolve io.github.lisa-analyzer:lisa-project:ver-SNAPSHOT.